Solving Metal Problems

 By the end you will better understand how to work with metallurgists and labs to solve metal problems.
 You’ll gain confidence about what to do when a problem occurs.
 No longer does a problem have to drag on.

-- CLICK HERE TO REGISTER FOR THE FIRST WEBINAR (fastest way)
+- CLICK HERE TO REGISTER FOR THE THIRD WEBINAR (fastest way)

 - Time: 10:00 to 10:45 a.m. central time